-CAs SHALL NOT issue certificates containing Internal Names (see Section 7.1.4.2.1).
+CAs SHALL NOT issue Certificates containing Internal Names or Reserved IP Addresses (see Section 7.1.4.2.1).

 4.2.3 Time to process certificate applications

 4.3 Certificate issuance

 4.3.1 CA actions during certificate issuance

 Certificate issuance by the Root CA SHALL require an individual authorized by the CA (i.e. the CA system operator, system officer, or PKI administrator) to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.